thisisfrey/react-navigation-component/README.md

 The Navigation Component is open-source and released under the MIT License.
 Feel free to use, modify, and distribute the component in your own projects.

-## Acknowledgments
+## Special Thanks

-We would like to thank all the contributors who have helped make this Navigation Component possible.
+I would like to thank all the contributors who have helped make this Navigation Component possible.

+Special thanks [Gabriel Jacobi](https://github.com/gabrieljacobi) for the incredible design contributions to this project.
+His creativity and attention to detail have greatly enhanced the overall user experience.

+Further thanks go to [Vincent Menzel](https://github.com/VincentMenzel) for his dedication to finding and fixing bugs, along with his efforts to improve the code quality and maintain cleanliness in every aspect.

 ## Contact